Siilsy/Minesweeper/README.md

 All you have to do is find all the bomb by putting a flag on it or you can just reveal all others boxes without bomb to finish the game.
 You can reveal all the boxes around a box if you have discovered the right numbers of flags requested.
 That's all you have to know about it, so have fun and enjoy !

 ## ℹ️ Informations
 At the end, if you find all the mine, your timer will be appeared, in seconds only because otherwise it would be too long.
 There also will be some informations about the dificulty of the game you just played and the next one.
+The timer will be paused during your break to not be counted in the final time.

 ## 🖥️ Requirements
 This program is coded in micropython just for Numwoks calculator but it must works on a computer if you change the module to adapt with Pyhton.
 But unfortunately, you also have to adapt the size of the boxes to your screen otherwise, it will be hard to see your game.